 With the help of this program, electric utility providers can manage the integration of electric vehicles with their grids.
 The company behind this program offers utilities a customizable SmartCharge platform featuring a rewards program.
 To encourage drivers to use it, they introduced eight levels of achievements.
 The app educates users, encourages charging during off-peak hours, and keeps drivers engaged by collecting points, achievements, and rewards.
 Sharing achievements and EV charging status on social media can keep up motivation and appreciation.

 Gamification for conserving energy in public buildings

-While the energy industry has already used gamification to promote energy efficiency in homes, work is a place where people spend no less time and energy.
+While the energy industry has already used gamification consumer engagement in utilities to promote energy efficiency in homes, work is a place where people spend no less time and energy.
 Office workers can be the perfect subjects for gamification: they love to be motivated but work in a hierarchical system.
 Strict corporate policies — when supported by rewards and exciting gamified apps — can do very well at conserving energy.

 Think of printing.
 How many unnecessary files do office workers send for printing?
 Unfortunately, a lot.
 This causes not only unnecessary consumption of electricity but wastes paper and ink.
 An energy-saving game-like app can have several benefits.
 First, it can inform workers of their printing statistics so they make rational conclusions.
 Next, if the app is designed for team use, it can motivate the entire team to print less.
 If the team doesn’t, they may lose points.
 Finally, it can save money that can be used for material or virtual rewards for a team or individual.